 Preparation of transmission electron microscopy (TEM) lamella via focused ion beam (FIB) apparatus.

-Note
+Note: All parameters used in FIB preparation are typed or selected from a drop down menu in the FIB apparatus software.

-Place STO sample and copper FIB grid in FIB.
+Place STO sample and copper FIB grid in FIB apparatus.
+The stage is at 7 mm.

-Select a region of interest along the boundary.
+Find a region of interest along the interface between the two single crystals, i.e. the grain boundary.

-Deposit a 15×2×2 um3 protective layer of carbon using an electron beam at a voltage of 5.0 kV, a current of 13.0 nA, and a tilt angle of 0˚.
+Select Patterning dialogue box.
+In Patterning Control, select the Rectangle Patterning Tool with application property C-e-dep surface.
+Insert C-dep for gas injection.
+Deposit a 15×2×2 µm 3 protective layer of carbon using the electron beam at a voltage of 5.0 kV, a current of 13.0 nA, and a tilt angle of 0˚.
+Retract C-dep.

-Deposit 15×2×2 um3 protective layer of tungsten using an ion beam at a voltage of 30.0 kV, a current of 0.3 nA, and a tilt angle of 52˚.
+Select Patterning dialogue box.
+In Patterning Control, select the Rectangle Patterning Tool with application property W-dep.
+Insert W-dep for gas injection.
+Deposit 15×2×2 µm 3 protective layer of tungsten using the ion beam at a voltage of 30.0 kV, a current of 0.3 nA, and a tilt angle of 52˚.
+Retract W-dep.

-Trench mill using a regular cross section pattern on both sides of the protective layer via the ion beam.
-22×25×15 μm 3 for the bottom pattern and of 22×27×15 μm3 for the top pattern at a voltage of 30.0 kV, a current of 30.0 nA, and a tilt angle of 52˚.
+Select Patterning dialogue box.
+In Patterning Control, select the Regular Cross Section Patterning Tool with application property Si.
+Use 22×25×15 μm 3 for the bottom pattern and of 22×27×15 μm3 for the top pattern at a voltage of 30.0 kV, a current of 30.0 nA, and a tilt angle of 52˚ via the ion beam.
+The pattern will create a trench mill on both sides of the protective layer.

-Clean the surface of the trenched lamella using a clean cross section pattern via the ion beam.
-22×3×60 um3 for the top and bottom pattern at a voltage of 30.0 kV and a current of 1.0 nA.
-Bottom pattern tilt angle is 53.5˚ and top pattern tilt angle is 50.5˚.
+Select Patterning dialogue box.
+In Patterning Control, select the Clean Cross Section Patterning Tool with application property Si.
+Use 22×3×60 µm 3 for the top and bottom pattern at a voltage of 30.0 kV and a current of 1.0 nA via the ion beam.
+The tilt angle is 53.5˚ for the bottom pattern and 50.5˚ for the top pattern.
+The pattern cleans the surface of the trenched lamella from the curtaining pattern that results from the regular cross section patterning.

-Cut a J-pattern into the sample using the rectangle pattern with a width of 2 μm and an ion beam at a voltage of 30.0 kV and a current of 1.0 nA.
+Cut a J-pattern into the sample using the Rectangle Patterning tool with application property Si.
+Use 2 μm for the width at a voltage of 30.0 kV and a current of 1.0 nA via the ion beam.

-Lower the micromanipulator and attach via a tungsten weld using a voltage of 30.0 kV and a current of 0.3 nA in the ion beam.
+Select Easy Lift dialogue box.
+Insert the micromanipulator to the park position.
+Lower the micromanipulator and attach the sample to the copper FIB grid via a tungsten weld using the process detailed in 5.4.

-Using a rectangle pattern with a width of 2 μm, form a U-pattern on the sample and cut using the ion beam at a voltage of 30.0 kV and a current of 1.0 nA.
+Using the steps detailed in 5.7, cut a U-pattern, continuing from the original J-pattern, in the sample using the ion beam at a voltage of 30.0 kV and a current of 1.0 nA.

 Lift the lamella via the micromanipulator above the bulk sample.